The Canadian biopharmaceutical company announces leap forward in developing a vaccine for COVID-19

 Virus-like particles are used to create plant-based vaccines, which mimic viruses, enabling the body’s immune system to recognize them and create an immune response.
 But they lack the core genetic material of a virus, so they’re not infectious and can’t replicate.

 Medicago’s technology only requires the genetic sequence of a viral strain, not the live virus itself.
-So, the company can mass-produce a therapy to attack a pandemic infection like COVID-19 within a month after health officials identify it.
+So, the company can mass-produce a therapy to attack a pandemic infection like COVID-19 soon after health officials identify it.

 VLP vs traditional vaccine development